cocos/cocos-docs/en/physics/physics-ccd.md

 ![physics-ccd](img/physics-ccd.jpg)

-Note that the ball moves from time T0 to time T1, missing the black square that should have collided at time T0.5.
+The ball moves from time T0 to time T1, missing the black square that should have collided at time T0.5.
 This is a typical linear penetration phenomenon caused by too much linear velocity.

 ## Support